Nuked88/ComfyUI-N-Sidebar/README.md

 Maybe you don't need it.
 I need it >.<

 # Updates
+- 25-05-2024
+  - Fixed some bugs
+  - Added Templates support**
+    - Added ability categorize custom categories
+    - Added preview (list of used nodes)

+  - Added Workflow support!
+    - Added ability to rename workflows
+    - Added ability to remove workflows
+    - Added ability to categorize workflows
+    - Added preview (list of used nodes), (disabled by default)

+** i did not enabled the **rename** and **delete** because it's conflicing with the TemplateManager

 - 21-04-2024
   - Rewritten a lot of the code to improve performance and readability, and slightly adjusted the UI to ensure compatibility with future updates.
   - ADDED CUSTOM CATEGORIES